Our Departments

 In Engineering III Honors, students investigate advanced concepts in engineering sub-disciplines through hands-on projects.
 Using skills built in Engineering II in CAD, mechanical design, and electrical systems, students will explore the fields of robotics, industrial design, and automotive engineering.
 Progressing through a series of increasingly open-ended projects, students will design and fabricate electromechanical systems, apply design and diagnostic processes, and learn to communicate their project goals and outcomes through a variety of media.
 The course will culminate in a student-designed final project, and each student will produce a design portfolio showcasing their work throughout the entire course.
 Prerequisite: successful completion of Engineering II and Department recommendation, which is based on the student’s demonstrated interest in engineering, independent problem solving ability, and work habits that indicate that they can independently manage the demands of open-ended projects.
 Open to juniors and seniors

-- Artificial Intelligence and Machine Learning Honors
+- Artificial Intelligence & Machine Learning Honors

 - Advanced Topics in Computer Science: Object-Oriented Problem Solving & Design in Java